 There are two main ways to qualify as a careers adviser: through higher education or work based study.

-- You could start as a Modern Apprentice completing the MA in Career Development at SCQF Level 7.
-You would normally require 5 subjects at National 5 including English and Maths.
+You could start as a Modern Apprentice completing the MA in Career Development at SCQF Level 7.
 After completing this you would progress onto the Technical Apprenticeship in Career Development at SCQF Level 9.

-Most careers advisers in Scotland work for SDS, Scotland’s skills development organisation.
+Most careers advisers in Scotland work for Skills Development Scotland (SDS).
 However, it is possible to find work in other settings including: college and university careers advisory services, community based employability services or projects, the voluntary sector or independent career development agencies.

 What Does it Take?

 able to get on with clients of all ages and from all backgrounds

 a good listener

 willing to keep up to date with current and future trends